beingfranklin/Asset-Management-App/README.md

 ## Asset Management App

-Built using React 🌟and Firebase 🔥.
+Built using React 🌟and ~Firebase 🔥~ .

 - [x] Must have a login system and the ability to create users.
       (Makes use of LocalStorage)